open-edge-insights/eii-azure-bridge/modules/AzureBridge/README.md

-EII Azure Bridge Module
+Azure Bridge Module
 =======================

-This directory contains the source code for the EII Azure Bridge EII service which bridges communication from the EII Message bus and the Azure IoT Edge Runtime.
+This directory contains the source code for the Azure Bridge EII service which bridges communication from the EII Message bus and the Azure IoT Edge Runtime.
 For more information on this service, see the top level README.
 The purpose of this README is to cover some specifics related to the code itself, and not the usage of the module in EII.
-Refer to the EII and EII Azure Bridge READMEs for more information.
+Refer to the EII and Azure Bridge READMEs for more information.

 ## Running Unit Tests

-The EII Azure Bridge contains unit tests for various utility functions in the service.
+The Azure Bridge contains unit tests for various utility functions in the service.
 It does not contain unit tests for every single method, because most of it is not unit test-able, meaning, you must have a fully up and running Azure IoT Edge Runtime in order to run the code succesfully.
-Testing the bridge in this way can be accomplished via using the Azure IoT Edge Runtime simulator documented in the root directory of the EII Azure Bridge service.
+Testing the bridge in this way can be accomplished via using the Azure IoT Edge Runtime simulator documented in the root directory of the Azure Bridge service.

-To run the unit tests for the EII Azure Bridge, first install the EII Azure Bridge python dependencies:
+To run the unit tests for the Azure Bridge, first install the Azure Bridge python dependencies:

 ```sh